reillychase/cash-register-pi/README.md

 # Cash Register Pi
 Raspberry Pi audio alerts for Stripe events

+For those of us who have online businesses, money is just a number moving over the internet into our bank accounts.
+It happens quitely and automatically each day.
+Maybe it would be fun to have some sounds to remind us about it.

-Currently it will play sounds/ka-ching.mp3 for each new charge.succeeded event, and sounds/squad-goin-up.mp3 for each new customer.subscription.created event.
+Cash Register Pi will play sounds/ka-ching.mp3 for each new charge.succeeded event, and sounds/squad-goin-up.mp3 for each new customer.subscription.created event.

 # Installation instructions
 This was tested on a Raspberry Pi 2 B, but should work on others.